jeffbass/imagenode/README.rst

 - OpenCV 3.3 and 4.0 and newer
 - Raspberry Pi OS Buster, Raspbian Stretch and Raspbian Jessie

-  - NOT yet tested with Raspberry Pi OS Buster.
+  - NOT yet tested with Raspberry Pi OS Bullseye.
 Waiting for a production replacement for the Python PiCamera module.
 - PyZMQ 16.0 and newer
 - RPi.GPIO 0.6 and newer (imported only if using GPIO pins)